Chickpea garbanzo bean dip, or hummus, is a delicious condiment rich in vegetable protein that is so easy to make but needs a little aforethought.

 And anyway, what's the point of a healthy subluxation-free spine, if you are deficient in magnesium, and have a heart attack and die?
 Where are you going to live if you don't look after the bod?
 Our hummus, Chickpea Garbanzo Bean dip is loaded with magnesium and lot of other goodness.

-Think Chiropractic Help, think exercise, read more from our healthy living tips.
+Think Chiropractic Help, think exercise, read more from our nutritious living tips.